jjlin526/AWS-Services/Cloud-Economics.md

 * Access the AWS Pricing Calculator
 * Estimate costs for a workload on the cloud using the calculator
 * Save and share the results with other individuals

+### Review Costs with the Cost Explorer

+### Demo

+* Access the AWS Cost Explorer within an AWS Account
+* Review charges by service for an AWS Account
+* Utilize pre-defined reports included with the Cost Explorer
+* Download data from the AWS Cost Explorer